Narciso Orellana: Early life

-Before, Orellana played football just for fun, but then he developed an incredible talent until he became the best midfielder in the country.
+Orellana played football recreationally until his skill brought him to Titán's attention.

 Club career

 Titán

 In 2010, Orellana began his career with Titán in the Segunda División de El Salvador.
 During his stay with the club, he made 66 appearances and scored 8 goals.
 A short time later, Primera División clubs saw the qualities that Orellana possessed and put their interest in signing the player.

 Isidro Metapán

 2013–14: Debut season and El Bicampeonato

 On 1 July 2013, Orellana signed with Isidro Metapán for the Apertura 2013.
 On 4 August, Orellana officially made his debut under the trust of Jorge Rodríguez, against Santa Tecla.
 Orellana played for 46 minutes in the game, in which The Caleros would draw 3–3.
-Later that month, Orellana made his CONCACAF Champions Cup debut in Group 8 against Cartaginés, where he was subbed off at the 73rd minute for Víctor Merino in a goaless draw.
+Later that month, Orellana made his CONCACAF Champions Cup debut in Group 8 against Cartaginés, where he was subbed off at the 73rd minute for Víctor Merino in a goalless draw.
 On 8 December, Orellana played in the second leg of the semi-finals against Atlético Marte, after winning against Alianza in the playoffs.
 Due to the equalization of points in the table, Orellana was sent off after 21 minutes of the first half, thus missing out on his first final.
 Isidro Metapán won by a score of 3–2.
 In Orellana's first season with the club, he played in 21 games and accumulated a total of 1,596 minutes, being named the rookie of the season.

 On 18 January 2014, the Clausura 2014 began, Orellana played 84 minutes in the game against Juventud Independiente in the victory in favor of the Caleros.
 Isidro Metapán qualified from second place to the semi-finals of the tournament and faced Juventud Independiente, with the first leg finishing 2–2 and the second leg finishing 2–0, reaching their second consecutive final.
 In the final match, on 25 May, they faced Dragón with a score of 0–0, which was decided by penalties, winning 6–5, thus achieving his second consecutive professional championship.
 Orellana played 71 minutes in the final match.